Deltares/Ribasim/python/ribasim/ribasim/delwaq/README.md

 model = parse(toml_path, graph, substances)
 ```

-The resulting Ribasim model will have an updated `model.basin.concentration_data.concentration_external` table with the Delwaq output.
+The resulting Ribasim model will have an updated `model.basin.concentration_external` table with the Delwaq output.
 We also store the same table in the `basin_concentration_external.arrow` file in the results folder, which can be
 referred to using the Ribasim config file.